thingsiplay/emojipick/README.md

 space is encountered.
 The location of this file can be changed in the script `emojipick`.

+## Customize command

+If the environmental variable `EMOJIPICK_CMD` is set, then it's value is used to run the menu instead rofi or dmenu.
+This can be a path or full command with options.
+Here is an example:

+    EMOJIPICK_CMD='rofi -dmenu -l 5' ./emojipick

+Using any alternative program must be compatible with the options of rofi or dmenu.

 ## How it works

 The entire script is based on 2 parts, one Python program responsible for